 Old Boys Clapham FC are proud to announce Cunningham Hill Associates (“CHA”) as new co-sponsors of the club.
 CHA has contributed funds to purchase football equipment that will help the teams and players develop over the course of the season.
 It’s great to have a local accountancy firm supporting adult football in the community.
 CHA join long term sponsors Radcliffe & Newlands in helping the club develop.
 2017/18 season sees the return of OBC Reserves.

 New players are still welcome to join.
 The club plays at Larkhall Park, Stockwell on Saturday afternoons.
 Training occurs on the 3G 7-a-side pitch also at Larkhall Park, 8pm to 10pm on Thursday evenings.

 Old Boys Clapham drink and socialise after games at The Landor pub in Clapham North after games.

 Old Boys Clapham play on Saturday afternoons.
 The league season runs from early September to late April.
 New players are welcome to try out.
-Here Mel Kenny and Peter Joicey meet Colin Cunningham, Partner of Club Sponsor, Cunningham Hill Associates ("CHA").
+Here Mel Kenny and Peter Joicey meet Chris Cunningham, Partner of Club Sponsor, Cunningham Hill Associates ("CHA").

 During the summer months we train on Clapham Common and play pre-season friendlies at Prince George's Playing Fields, Raynes Park in SW London.